Weax/wmit/README.md

 2. Current step value determines how much steps you can take at maximum.
 (Example: if the value is 3 you can take 0, 1, 2 or 3 steps).
 3. Game goal is to reach last step.

-Game is done using React and Redux with Typescript.
+Game is done using React and Redux with Typescript.<br />
 Project was bootstrapped with Create React App.
 I used [Redux Toolkit](https://redux-toolkit.js.org/) for organising actions, reducers and selectors.
 I like it's approach to have everything in one "slice" file and write much less code.

 ## Available Scripts